AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 # Exception handling best practices

-Exceptions that are not written to the `exception.log` file with the exception model as context are not recognized and analyzed correctly in New Relic or other PSR-3 monolog-compatible log storage.
+If an exception is not written to the `exception.log` file with the exception model as context, it is not recognized and analyzed correctly in New Relic or other PSR-3 monolog-compatible log storage.
 Logging only a part of the exception (or logging it to the wrong file) leads to bugs in production when exceptions are overlooked.

 ## Correct exception handling

-The following examples demonstrate correct exception handling.
+The following checklist provides examples to demonstrate correct exception handling.

 ### ![correct](../../../assets/yes.svg) Write to the exception log